 - Injury-in-Fact Theory: Permits the judge or jury to determine that the loss occurred at any point during which the effects of the peril cause actual loss.

 - Manifestation Theory: The loss does not occur until the point that the damage is manifested.

 - Exposure Theory: The loss occurs on the date which the peril that caused loss first occurred.

-The insurer argued that the court should apply the manifestation theory when determining coverage, so the claim would only be covered if the policy were in effect at the time the water filtration was discovered.
+The insurer argued that the court should apply the manifestation theory when determining coverage, so the claim would only be covered if the policy were in effect at the time the water intrusion was discovered.
 By contrast, the policyholder urged the court to apply the continuous trigger theory which would mean the claim was covered.
 The court decided to rely on the language of the policy which provided “all risk of physical loss to the house . . . covered under this part, unless stated otherwise or an exclusion applies.”
-The water infiltration was considered to constitute a single occurrence under the policy that caused repeated and continuing damage to the property.
+The water intrusion was considered to constitute a single occurrence under the policy that caused repeated and continuing damage to the property.

 The insurance company argued that the claim was not brought in a timely manner with regard to the policy or the statute of limitations.
 The court noted that the parties to an insurance policy in Wisconsin are free to negotiate a shorter limitation period than that specified by the statute of limitations to bring a legal action.
 The court noted the language of the policy permitted an action to be brought “within a year after a loss occurs” rather than a “year after inception” of the loss.
 Based on this distinction, the court determined that the claim was timely because it occurred prior to one year after the water penetration ceased.